Archive for the ‘memorial scholarships’ Category

 The Byrd Scholarship Program is open to the permanent residents of the US only.
 Any full-time high school graduate accepted for enrollment at institutes of higher education (IHE) and with outstanding academic merit (various criteria) can apply for the Byrd Honors Scholarship program to the SEA at the state of residence.
 Even home schooled students are eligible at some SEAs.
 The entire application package with the details about the application process is available from the SEA only.
 The deadlines for the application processes are managed by the SEA individually.
 The scholarships are allocated by the counties of each state.
 There are various conditions including students attending military academy are not eligible and they are to be adhered to.
 Financial need is not considered as a selection condition.
 As the states are allowed to define their own selection criteria each state has its own application criteria.
 The average Robert Byrd Scholarship amount is $1,500 per applicant per year and is renewable for up to four years based on the academic progress.
 The amount totally depends upon the state, based on the annual funding done.
 The SEAs have to renew their participation for the award annually as well.

 With the distribution ratio of 99% for the funds allocated annually for education every year, the Department of Education is committed to sponsor the education for each and every American citizen.
 As their mission clearly specifies the Department needs to provide access to all levels of education to everyone.
 One such initiative is the Robert Byrd Scholarship Program that rewards the merit of the students to motivate them for further success.
 The Byrd Scholarship enables various scholars to continue educational brilliance in their undergraduate programs.
 It’s enormous in size & scope thus increasing every student’s chances of being awarded one.
+This certainly is a big scholarship program.
 Don’t let this financial opportunity slip by.
 Apply now!

 Other Memorial Scholarships